JavaScript IndexedDB

 Port44380

-IndexedDB adheres to the same-origin policy.
-It means that each origin has its own set of databases.
-And one origin cannot access databases from other origins.
+IndexedDB adheres to the same-origin policy, meaning each origin has its own set of databases.
+One origin cannot access databases from another origin.

 Basic IndexedDB operations

-The following describes the basic operations on the IndexedDB databases such as
+The following describes the basic operations of the IndexedDB databases such as

 • Opening a connection to a database.